 Serving & Storage Suggestions

-As the chutney does not have coconut, you can refrigerate the chutney for 2-3 days.
+As the chutney does not have coconut, you can refrigerate the chutney for 2-3 days in a clean dry air-tight container.
 The consistency of chutney thickens when refrigerated.
 Before serving, add water as required to thin it down.

 There are many variations to roasted gram chutney, you can add a twist to the chutney to make your favorite flavor chutney.